CognitiveJ/wssimulator/README.md

 ### Resilience

-WSSimulator can simulate random failures when the _resilience_ field is set below 1 with a 0 value meaning that the simulation will always failing. _resilienceFailureCode_ allows you to set the failure response code to send back when failure does occur
+WSSimulator can simulate random failures when the resilience field is set below 1 with a 0 value meaning that the simulation will always fail. resilienceFailureCode allows you to set the failure response code.
 See [Tests](https://github.com/CognitiveJ/wssimulator/tree/master/src/test/groovy/wssimulator "Tests") for more examples.